jmeade11/FEWD/Class 9/codealong/README.md

 1. Create an event listener for the menu-toggle and use the slideToggle method on the menu in its handler.
 Remember that slideToggle is one of the built in effects that jQuery does out of the box, so there's no CSS we need to add to animate the menu.

 2. Add an event listener for the font-family switcher.
-In the event handler, toggle between the serif and sans-serif classes.
+In the event handler, toggle the sans-serif class.

-Toggling both classes doesn't work on this one unless you do something first, use the inspector tools to try and debug the problem.

-Do you see that both classes are being added and removed simultaneously?
-How can you make sure that one class is added when the page is loaded?

 3. Create an event listener for **each** of the light and dark themes.
 Use the addClass and removeClass methods to add/remove the corresponding .light and .dark classes to the body element.